HOW MUCH IS YOUR TRUCK ACCIDENT INJURY WORTH?

 We want to help you seek justice and compensation after a negligence-related big rig crash.
 At Arash Law, we’ve recovered millions of dollars for our car and truck accident clients.
 Our diligence, dedication, and determination enable us to vigorously pursue financial recovery on behalf of our clients.
 Truck accidents can leave victims permanently disabled, disfigured, or emotionally scarred.
 Victims deserve assertive legal representation after these extremely damaging collisions.

 Regardless of the causes, responsible parties, laws, or types of injuries involved in your accident, we have the skill and experience your case demands.
 Let our team take care of the complicated legal matters surrounding your case.
 Trust us for dependable legal counsel, strong settlement negotiation, and aggressive representation in a courtroom.
-Our trial attorneys have decades of experience in truck accident law in Los Angeles.
+Our trial attorneys have decades of experience in truck accident law in California.
 To speak with us in a free case evaluation, call (888) 488-1391.